U.S.-Canada border shuts as coronavirus battle intensifies

 The law, enacted in 1950 at the outset of the Korean War, empowers the president to expand industrial production of key materials or products for national security and other reasons.

-His action came after criticism that his administration was slow in its initial response, with the United States facing shortages of diagnostic testing kits and other essential medical equipment.
+The Trump administration has been criticized as being slow in its initial response, with the United States facing shortages of diagnostic testing kits and other essential medical equipment.

-With cases of the highly contagious respiratory illness caused by the virus reported in all 50 states and the total number of known U.S. infections closing in on 8,000, millions of Americans stayed at home instead of commuting to work or going to school.
-The U.S. death toll has climbed to at least 131.
+With cases of the highly contagious respiratory illness caused by the virus reported in all 50 states and the total number of known U.S. infections closing in on 8,000, millions of Americans are staying at home instead of commuting to work or going to school.

-New York, Washington state and California accounted for most of the cases, with about 40 percent of all U.S. deaths from the illness clustered in the greater Seattle area.
+New York, Washington state and California accounted for most of the cases, with the largest cluster of U.S. deaths from the illness - 62 - documented in the greater Seattle area.

 To help alleviate an expected shortage of sick beds, Trump said two hospital ships would be pressed into service, one to New York, the other on the West Coast.